 The Refuse Derived Fuel (RDF) element of the feedstock (which is anticipated to be the majority) is largely dehumidified and will arrive either wrapped in bales or in covered articulated transporters and stored within the building in a sealed system.

 A) All the equipment will be inside buildings, equipped with standard structural thermal insulated panels, specially designed to manage noise.
-A rigorous noise assessment including sound monitoring and noise monitoring to assess the potential impacts of the proposed facility has been conducted as part of the planning application process and ensure that the proposed development will create no unacceptable noise impacts.
+A rigorous noise assessment including sound monitoring and noise monitoring to assess the potential impacts of the proposed facility has been conducted as part of the planning application process to ensure that the proposed development will create no unacceptable noise impacts.
 A Construction Environmental Management Plan (CEMP), including noise and vibration mitigation measures, will be submitted for approval prior to commencement of construction activity.

-A) This will be a private sector investment into the area representing upwards of £150 million.
-It would be bespoke and significant elements will be manufactured in the UK.
-It will create up to 180 construction jobs over a three-year period and around 39 permanent green energy jobs on-site once completed.
+A) This will be a private sector investment into the area representing upwards of £200 million.
+It will be bespoke and significant elements will be manufactured in the UK.
+It will create up to 180 construction jobs over a three-year period and around 39 permanent high-skilled, green energy jobs on-site once completed.

 It will provide a source of green energy into the grid, reducing carbon emissions and methane from landfilling our waste as well as reducing the amount of waste landfilled in the region.
 In addition, the UK is a net importer of natural gas, oil, coal and uranium.
 The proposals will generate clean energy which will help to provide a secure supply of baseload energy capacity for the UK thereby increasing energy security.
 It can also provide heat for use by local businesses and/or municipal facilities such as the local leisure centre.

 A) The project is at an early stage and a planning application has been submitted.